The Ultimate Guide To The Work Opportunity Tax Credit (WOTC)

 Consider Outsourcing WOTC

-In almost every instance, good payroll or accounting software can help save you time and headaches when it comes to taxes, putting everything in one place and providing resources, links, and tax professionals to make sure you are getting the maximum number of deductions.
+In almost every instance, good payroll or accounting software for tax support can help save you time and headaches when it comes to taxes, putting everything in one place and providing resources, links, and tax professionals to make sure you are getting the maximum number of deductions.

-The Bottom Line On Taking the Work Opportunity Tax Credit
+The Bottom Line On The Work Opportunity Tax Credit

-The process for screening and certifying a WOTC eligible employee is relatively straightforward and simple and can be made even easier with the right payroll or accounting software.
-You may even want to specifically look for employees who are eligible for this credit.
-Just make sure that you are taking the right steps to get them certified on time, don’t double-up on the wages you claim, and fill out the correct tax forms, and your tax obligations could be significantly less this year.
+As the WOTC credit is so beneficial, you may consider specifically seeking employees who are eligible for this credit.
+Just make sure that you are taking the right steps to get them certified on time, don’t double up on the wages you claim, and fill out the correct tax forms, and your tax obligations could be significantly less this year.

 For other potential tax credits and deductions, make sure you check out some of our other helpful posts!